Former Gilman QB Kai Locksley, son of Maryland football coach, arrested on drunken driving charge in Texas

 “While the severity of these charges is concerning, it would not be appropriate to determine a course of action until we have all the facts,” he said.

 After transferring from Iowa Western, where he was the National Junior College Athletic Association’s Offensive Player of the Year, Locksley was the starting quarterback in eight of his nine games for UTEP in 2018.
-He had a completion rate of 49.1 percent and threw for 937 yards with three touchdowns and nine interceptions.
+He had a completion rate of 49.1% and threw for 937 yards with three touchdowns and nine interceptions.
 He was second on the team in rushing yards, carrying the ball for 340 yards and six touchdowns as the Miners went 1-11.
 According to reports, he was expected to be the starting quarterback for the 2019 season.

 At Gilman, he was a two-time All-State and two-time All-Metro second-team selection.
 In his senior year in 2014, he rushed for 1,050 yards and 17 touchdowns and passed for 915 yards and five touchdowns as Gilman shared the Maryland Interscholastic Athletic Association A Conference title.